Fallen-Breath/tweakermore/docs/document-en_us.md

 When the info view strategy is "View hotkey held", press to enable rendering

-When the info view strategy is "Always", it will always rendering ignoring the hotkey's state
+When the info view strategy is "Pointed", it will always rendering ignoring the hotkey's state

 - Category: Features
 - Type: hotkey